dbsoft/dwindows/readme.txt

 Ports to iOS and Android are underway.

 Changes from version 3.1:
+Added initial support for GTK4. --with-gtk4 is now available.
 Added support for dw_window_set_font() with a NULL font paramaeter.
     This resets the font used on the widget to the default font.
 Fixed GTK warnings on GTK3 caused by using Pango style font syntax.